47NordMedia/k2-systems-ui-library/README.md

 ## Usage

-## Styleguide
+## Style-Guide

-use `npx serve dist -l 8081` to see the styleguide in the browser.
+use `npx serve dist -l 8081` to see the style-guide in the browser.

 ### Icon Library